-TRCA’s Draft Terrestrial Natural Heritage System (TNHS) Strategy (TRCA, 2004 Draft) proposes an achievable and sustainable vision for the future of the Toronto region’s terrestrial natural heritage and describes how we can get there.
+TRCA’s Terrestrial Natural Heritage System (TNHS) Strategy proposes an achievable and sustainable vision for the future of the Toronto region’s terrestrial natural heritage and describes how we can get there.
 It uses science-based analytical tools, based on sound ecological criteria, to identify an expanded and targeted land base for inclusion in a terrestrial natural heritage system.
 The strategy incorporates the most rigorous current thinking on terrestrial natural heritage protection and restoration principles to identify quantity, quality and distribution targets for a terrestrial natural heritage system.
 In addition, the most comprehensive data on the Toronto region’s terrestrial natural heritage assets were used to develop the strategy.
 Strategic directions for stewardship and securement of the land base, a land use policy framework will help to achieve the target TNHS, and other implementation mechanisms are included in the strategy.

+The TNHS Strategy was completed and approved, in principle, by the TRCA Board of Directors in 2007.
 The Terrestrial Natural Heritage System Strategy is a very important piece of The Living City objectives for Regional Biodiversity and Sustainable Communities.

 6. Monitoring and Reporting

 The TRCA is developing a Watershed Monitoring Network, which includes terrestrial, aquatic, and water management monitoring protocols.
 The protocols will measure terrestrial and aquatic health over the long term.
 The intent of the Network is to bring community and government initiatives together to form a more complete program.